1/2stickunsalted butter, in 6 pieces, (4 tablespoons)

 Position a rack in the center of the oven and preheat to 350º.

 In a large bowl, whisk together the oil, grated ginger, sugar, molasses and egg to combine.
 Whisk in the milk.
 In a medium bowl, sift together the flour, baking soda, baking powder, salt, powdered ginger, cinnamon and pepper.
-Whisk the dries into the wets until smooth.
+Whisk the flour mixture into the oil mixture until smooth.
 The batter will be runny.
 Pour the batter over the pears.

-Bake the cake until it begins to pull away from the sides of the pan and a toothpick inserted into the center comes out clean, 30 - 35 minutes, rotating halfway through.
+Bake the cake until it begins to pull away from the sides of the pan and a toothpick inserted into the center comes out clean, 30 - 45 minutes (some readers reported baking this for 60 minutes or longer, so give it as long as it needs!) rotating the cake halfway through baking.
 Run a thin knife or small, offset spatula around the perimeter of the cake to loosen it.
 Invert a large plate over the cake.
 Wearing oven mitts, grasp both the plate and the cake pan and flip them over.
 Carefully lift the pan off.
 If some cake has stuck to the pan, you can scrape it off and spackle it back on (or just eat it - it IS the best part, and none will be the wiser).

 Serve the cake warm or at room temperature, with a dollop of whipped cream or crème fraîche.
-The cake is best the day it is made, but you can store it in an airtight container at room temp or in the fridge for a day or two.
+The cake is best the day it is made, but you can store it in an airtight container at room temp for up to one day, or in the fridge for several days.